-- Insufficient disk space – Windows 11 is a RAM-hungry OS so you need to ensure your PC always has sufficient space to accommodate the updates.
-The first thing to do is free up some disk space so Windows has room to create the files it needs to run.
+- Insufficient disk space – Windows 11 is a RAM-hungry OS, so you must ensure your PC always has sufficient space to accommodate the updates.
+So the first thing to do is free up some disk space so Windows has room to create the files it needs to run.

 - Corrupt files – If you have corrupt system files on your PC, it could also cause Windows Update to fail.
 If this is the case, you’ll need to repair the corrupted system files before attempting to install updates again.

 If you experience any of these issues, do not fret, there are a bunch of solutions you can attempt to fix the problem.

-How can I fix the Windows 11 Windows Update error?
+- Why am I getting the Windows 11 Windows Update error?

 - How can I fix the Windows Update not working on Windows 11 issue?